madfish-solutions/quipuswap-farming/test.md

 9. `withdraw`:

-   - should fail if farm not found;
+   - ✅ should fail if farm not found;
-   - should fail if staked by user amount is less than amount to withdraw;
+   - ✅ should fail if staked by user amount is less than amount to withdraw;
-   - should claim user's rewards (in farms without timelock);
+   - ✅ should claim user's rewards (in farms without timelock);
-   - should claim user's rewards if timelock is finished (in farms with timelock);
+   - ✅ should claim user's rewards if timelock is finished (in farms with timelock);
+   - ✅ should transfer FA1.2 user's rewards to admin if timelock is not finished (in farms with timelock);
-   - should transfer user's rewards to admin if timelock is not finished (in farms with timelock);
+   - ✅ should transfer FA2 user's rewards to admin if timelock is not finished (in farms with timelock);
-   - should stake withdrawal fee from farm's name;
+   - ✅ should stake withdrawal fee from farm's name;
-   - should transfer FA1.2 reward tokens as reward to rewards receiver;
+   - ✅ should transfer FA1.2 reward tokens as reward to rewards receiver;
-   - should transfer FA2 reward tokens as reward to rewards receiver;
+   - ✅ should transfer FA2 reward tokens as reward to rewards receiver;
-   - should transfer FA1.2 reward tokens as harvest fee to referrer (in case when user have referrer);
+   - ✅ should transfer FA1.2 reward tokens as harvest fee to referrer (in case when user have referrer);
-   - should transfer FA2 reward tokens as harvest fee to referrer (in case when user have referrer);
+   - ✅ should transfer FA2 reward tokens as harvest fee to referrer (in case when user have referrer);
-   - should transfer FA1.2 reward tokens as harvest fee to zero address (in case when user does not have referrer);
+   - ✅ should transfer FA1.2 reward tokens as harvest fee to zero address (in case when user does not have referrer);
-   - should transfer FA2 reward tokens as harvest fee to zero address (in case when user does not have referrer);
+   - ✅ should transfer FA2 reward tokens as harvest fee to zero address (in case when user does not have referrer);
-   - should calculate and transfer reward tokens as harvest fee with decimals (like 4.2%);
+   - ✅ should calculate and transfer reward tokens as harvest fee with decimals (like 4.2%);
-   - should withdraw single FA1.2 token;
+   - ✅ should withdraw single FA1.2 token;
-   - should withdraw LP FA1.2 token;
+   - ✅ should withdraw LP FA1.2 token;
-   - should withdraw single FA2 token;
+   - ✅ should withdraw single FA2 token;
-   - should withdraw LP FA2 token;
+   - ✅ should withdraw LP FA2 token;
-   - should withdraw tokens to the specified receiver;
+   - ✅ should withdraw tokens to the specified receiver;
-   - should withdraw all with 0 amount parameter passed;
+   - ✅ should withdraw all with 0 amount parameter passed;
-   - should change current delegated for the next candidate if votes were redistributed.
+   - ✅ should change current delegated for the next candidate if votes were redistributed.

 10. `harvest`: